Book Companion

 Chapters 19 and 19B: This opens in new tab/windowis a set of slides that we use in our courses to introduce the modeling of distribution and abundance, i.e., the conceptual basis for much of what is done in the species distribution modeling (SDM) world.
 A simple statistical model adopted for distribution (or presence/absence) and abundance, on top of which we add a customized measurement error model, leads directly to the canonical hierarchical models that are so widely used now when we model distribution and abundance, while correcting for imperfect detection: the occupancy model in Chapter 19 of the book and the N-mixture model in Chapter 19B.

+Chapter 20: Here opens in new tab/windowis a set of slides that accompany the material on integrated models in Chapter 20 of the book.
+These slides extend the content of the chapter in the printed book in one important way and show how a sequential Bayesian analysis is equivalent to the simultaneous analysis of all three data sets at once in an integrated model.
+In a sequential analysis, we first analyse the first data set using vague priors and then cycle through the other data sets, using the posterior distribution from one analysis as an informative prior in the next, and so forth, until we're through all the data sets.
 This additional material, which is also shown in the accompanying R code opens in new tab/window, can thus provide a new understanding of integrated models in general.
-In addition, it shows for the first time in the book how we can 'distil' information in another data set into an informative prior in a Bayesian analysis.
+In addition, it shows for the first time in the book how we can 'distil' information coming from another data set into an informative prior in a Bayesian analysis.
 Throughout the ASM book, we use vague priors only.
 These priors try to minimize the amount of information they contain and that goes towards the estimation, resulting in estimates that are mostly influenced by the information contained in the analysed data set.
 As we see throughout the book, in this case the resulting Bayesian estimates will numerically be very similar to maximum likelihood estimates in most cases (e.g., unless sample sizes are very small).
-However, arguably one big advantage of Bayesian analysis is the relative ease with which we can incorporate external information into the estimation when fitting a model to a data set.
+However, one big advantage of Bayesian analysis is the relative ease with which we can incorporate external information into the estimation when fitting a model to a data set.
 So, we think that it is really useful to show at least once in our introductory book about Bayesian analysis how this can be achieved.

 Hierarchical models

 Hierarchical models describe a complex stochastic process as a sequence of sub-processes that are linked to each other by the rules of conditional probability.
 Technically, they represent the factorization of a complex likelihood into a sequence of usually much simpler conditional probability expressions.
-Typically, the statistical model for the observed data is written as a sequence of simpler submodels that embody subject-matter knowledge about the processes that underlie them.
+Typically, the statistical model for the observed data is written as a sequence of simpler submodels that embody subject-matter knowledge about the processes that underlie the observed data.
 Arguably the archetype of such a hierarchical model in the ASM book is the occupancy model (Chapter 19).
-This expresses the observed detection/nondetection data as a function of a partially latent stochastic process that determines whether each site is occupied or not, and then another, linked stochastic process that determines whether the target species is detected during a visit at an occupied site or not.
+It expresses the observed detection/nondetection data as a function of a partially latent stochastic process that determines whether each site is occupied or not, and then another, linked stochastic process that determines whether the target species is detected during a visit at an occupied site or not.
 It is partially latent in the sense that (under the assumptions of the model) an observed detection indicates presence of the species – so you have some observations of the true presence state – but an observed non-detection is completely ambiguous.
-This second process is an explicit measurement error model.
+The second process is an explicit measurement error model.

 Hierarchical models have many advantages, but the biggest two are arguably: